 I meet with you either face-to-face or by phone to discuss your business and your goals from a website.
 If you already have a website, we clarify what you want from a redesign.
 The goal of this meeting is to come to a mutual understanding of the scope of the project, and what is required and desired.
 Hopefully it will be a meeting of minds and an opportunity to start building a good working partnership.

-Once you have approved the proposal and we’ve signed a contract, you’ll send me whatever promotional materials – logo, brochures, photographs, etc. We may need to discuss the choice of domain name and hosting, and register them if you haven’t done so already.
+Once you have approved the proposal and we’ve signed a contract, you’ll send me whatever materials you have – logo, brochures, photographs, written copy, etc.

 Creating the draft website

-I also design a website architecture and navigation system that makes it easy for users to find their way around.
+The website architecture and navigation system must it easy for users to find the information they are looking for.

-I set up a draft site for you to review.
-You are encouraged to have employees, friends and relatives look at it at this stage and make suggestions.
+I will set up the draft site on a test location for you to review.
+At a certain point in the process, you are encouraged to have employees, friends and relatives look at it at this stage and make suggestions.